raydiak/Inline-Lua/README.md

 ### Inline::Lua::Function

-A Lua function which can be used directly from Perl.
-It can be executed like any other Routine, and is often stored in an &-sigiled variable to call like a named Perl sub.
-Parameters are exposed in Perl as slurpy positionals with no current regard for the actual parameter list of the Lua function.
+A Lua function which can be used directly from Raku.
+It can be executed like any other Routine, and is often stored in an &-sigiled variable to call like a named Raku sub.
+Parameters are exposed in Raku as slurpy positionals with no current regard for the actual parameter list of the Lua function.

 ### Inline::Lua::Table

-A table in Lua represents the concepts which Perl regards as variously arrays, hashes, objects, classes, roles, and more.
+A table in Lua represents the concepts which Raku regards as variously arrays, hashes, objects, classes, roles, and more.
 Therefore this type attempts to provide an interface as all of these things.
 Underneath, however, calls to a
-::Table perform the operation on the referenced Lua table, not a Perl copy.
+::Table perform the operation on the referenced Lua table, not a Raku copy.
 All the usual Positional and Associative subscripts work on a ::Table including slicing and possibly various adverbs (untested).

-When accessed as a hash, a ::Table appears as an object hash (:{} or Hash[Mu,Any] in Perl code), in keeping with the semantics of Lua tables.
+When accessed as a hash, a ::Table appears as an object hash (:{} or Hash[Mu,Any] in Raku code), in keeping with the semantics of Lua tables.
 All numeric keys will be Num (or possibly some precision and/or native variant thereof) because default Lua handles any number as a C double.
 Numeric values used as hash subscripts to a ::Table will be automatically coerced to a num.

-Positional indices, on the other hand, are treated as integers in Perl as always.
-Lua tables use 1-based indexing when treated as an array, while Perl uses zero-based indexing.
+Positional indices, on the other hand, are treated as integers in Raku as always.
+Lua tables use 1-based indexing when treated as an array, while Raku uses zero-based indexing.
 When accessed as an array, the index is offset accordingly.
 In other words, $table[0] is the same element as $table{1}.

-A method call which cannot be resolved by the ::Table object is attempted as a method call or attribute access on the table by the usual Lua OO conventions, allowing a table to be seemlessly used as an object from Perl code, as long as required method and attribute names don't overlap with any existing methods in Inline::Lua::Table's inheritance tree.
+A method call which cannot be resolved by the ::Table object is attempted as a method call or attribute access on the table by the usual Lua OO conventions, allowing a table to be seemlessly used as an object from Raku code, as long as required method and attribute names don't overlap with any existing methods in Inline::Lua::Table's inheritance tree.
 For ways around this limitation, see .invoke(), .obj(), and LuaParent, below.

 Unlike objects behaving as tables via metatable-backed indexing, an actual
 ::Table can be iterated over and its full set of keys and values can be known.
-This means that tables can accept list assignments in Perl (though they intentionally do not themselves flatten in list context), and they also are able to provide the .list, .hash and related methods.
+This means that tables can accept list assignments in Raku (though they intentionally do not themselves flatten in list context), and they also are able to provide the .list, .hash and related methods.
 While these iteration-backed features only work on ::Table itself, table-like array and